tomkennedy513/kpack/docs/build.md

 ###### Pack Implementation

-In order to build our application source code using [pack](_pack) we need to run a command similar to this:
+In order to build our application source code using [pack][_pack] we need to run a command similar to this:

 `pack build --publish --path apps/<APP> --builder cnbs/sample-builder:<bionic OR alpine> <app-image-name>`